UN General Assembly: India, 152 other members demand humanitarian ceasefire in Gaza

 Biden also said that Israeli Prime Minister Benjamin Netanyahu needs to change his stance on the two-state solution and “can’t say no” to an independent Palestinian state.

-Netanyahu said that there was a “disagreement” with Biden about how Gaza would be governed after the war.
+Netanyahu said that there was a disagreement with Biden about how Gaza would be governed after the war.

 Also read: Two defiant ghettoes: Kin of the oppressed of Warsaw have become the oppressors of Gaza